PedroVicente98/RunicVTT/README.md

 # The resulting binaries will be located in build/Release
 ```

-## Usage
-- Launch the application from the build folder.
-- Create or join a session by exchanging peer connection details.
-- Use the UI to load maps, place tokens, and manage game state.

-*(A step-by-step usage guide with screenshots will go here TODO.)*

----

 ## Releases & Downloads
 - Stable builds are available on the [Releases page](https://github.com/PedroVicente98/RunicVTT/releases).
 - Each release includes:
-  - Windows executable installer
   - A portable application folder (Installer contents already configured)
   - A source code zip (tagged version)